-Description The subjects comprise a semi detached bungalow.
-Accommodation Ground Floor - Entrance vestibule, hallway, living room, dining room, 2 bedrooms, kitchen and bathroom.
-Gross internal floor area (m2) 79 metres squared.
-Neighbourhood and location The subjects are situated in a popular residential district being approximately 1.5 miles north west of Edinburgh City centre.
-The subjects are convenient for local amenities.
-Age 1935 Weather Overcast but dry.
+Description Mid terraced house.
+Accommodation Ground Floor: Entrance, Living Room through to Kitchen/Dining Room to rear.
+First Floor: Landing, Bedroom 1 to front with fitted wardrobe, Bedroom 2 to rear with understair store off, Bathroom.
+Attic Room.
+Gross internal floor area (m2) 67m2 approx. excluding attic room.
+Neighbourhood and location The property is located in a popular established mixed residential neighbourhood 2.5 miles or so north east of the city centre.
+Local facilities are available within reasonable reach.
+Age The property dates from around 1935.
+Weather It was dry and bright around the time of visit.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of brick rendered construction.
+The chimney is in harled brickwork with lead flashings plus a concrete cope into which are set two pots.
+The chimney is mutual with the neighbour to the north.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as